-This is a lovely idea developed by Google that allows you watch Santa’s progress around the world on Google Earth.
+Google has developed a lovely idea that allows you to watch Santa’s progress around the world on Google Earth.
 Santa starts at the furthest east time zone at about midnight so he should be available to watch in the UAE from around 4pm.
-Each time he arrives in a city the tracker tells you a little bit about the place, provides counters showing how far Santa has traveled as well as how long until he reaches the viewer's city, the distance from the viewer's city, and the total number of presents delivered.
+Each time he arrives in a city the tracker tells you a little bit about the place, provides counters showing how far Santa has traveled as well as how long until he reaches the your city and the total number of presents delivered.

 Until the 24th the Google Santa Tracker page also has some fun Christmas information and activities to look at, as well as a countdown to Santa’s departure.